 This year the Galaxy S10 is almost the same size as the Galaxy S9+ from 2018 and offers a 6.1-inch display.
 If you choose the bigger Galaxy S10+ you’re getting a Note-sized 6.4-inch screen instead.
 If you’re not used to a large screen, it might be more difficult to operate and use, especially one-handed.
 It’s a big phone.

 However, to go along with the bigger screen you’re also getting a bigger battery, which is extremely important.
-In fact, the Galaxy S10+ has the biggest battery we’ve seen from Samsung, and it gets amazing battery life.
+In fact, the Galaxy S10+ has the biggest battery we’ve seen in any Galaxy S phone, and it gets amazing battery life.

 With the Galaxy S10, you’re getting a pretty good size 3,400 mAh battery, while the Galaxy S10 Plus comes equipped with a 4,100 mAh battery.
 That’s bigger than the 4k pack in the Galaxy Note 9 and should easily last you all day.
 In fact, we’ve been getting around 7-10 hours of “screen-on time” with the S10+ which is incredible.

-You can also pay a little more to get the S10+ with optional upgrades that include 12GB of RAM, 1TB of storage and Ceramic on the back instead of glass.
+You can also pay a little more to get the S10 Plus with optional upgrades that include 12GB of RAM, 1TB of storage and Ceramic on the back instead of glass.
 It’s expensive but far more durable.

 Galaxy S10 vs S10+ Pricing?